 - "Cell link" is the cell which will store the selection result – C3.

 - "Drop down lines" is how high you want the dropdown box to be when clicked and displaying the options – in our case just 2 lines, one for "Call" and the other for "Put".

 Click OK and now the combo box is there and working.

 Changing Payoff Formula to Reflect Combo Box

 If needed, you can move the combo by right-clicking it and dragging it to a new location.
 If you try that and reveal the content of cell C3, you will see that its value is 1 when the combo selection is "Call" and 2 for "Put" (this is because in our input range – cells F3-F4 – call is the first row and put is the second).

 We must therefore change the condition in the IF function in our payoff calculation and replace the "Call" text (including the quotes) with the number 1 (no quotes).
 The existing formula in cell C8:

 What it does: If cell C3 value is 1 (which is when "Call" is selected in the combo box), it calculates call option payoff.
 If cell C3 value is anything else (which is when "Put" is selected and cell C3 value is 2), it calculates put option payoff.

-We now have a working calculator that calculates profit or loss for call or put option, based on our selection in the combo box.
-Besides eliminating the risk of confusion and errors, the combo box is also much faster to switch between “Call” and “Put” compared to typing the words.
+Now we have a working profit or loss calculator for a call or put option, based on our selection in the combo box.
+Besides eliminating the risk of confusion and errors, the combo box is also much faster to switch between "Call" and "Put" compared to typing the words.